ChainSafe/engineering-handbook/docs/2_departments/index.md

 # Departments

-ChainSafe's engineering consists of 4 departments.
+ChainSafe's engineering consists of 4 departments (Consulting, Products, Protocols, Solutions).
 Each department is focusing on different parts of the ChainSafe business and has a slightly different way of doing things.
 You can read more about each of them in the following sections.